classx/elf-utils/README.md

 ```

 Exit codes:
-- 0: ELF files were found
+- 0: ELF files were found and processed successfully
-- 1: No ELF files were found
+- 1: No ELF files were found or operation failed

 ### Exec Command